RadiantLabs/microgrid-appliance-analysis/README.md

 - Define typescript types based on this JSON schema for all fields: https://spin.atomicobject.com/2018/03/26/typescript-data-validation/
 - Generate TS types from graphql queries: https://blog.apollographql.com/graphql-dx-d35bcf51c943
 - JSON Schema validator: https://github.com/epoberezkin/ajv

+## Notes

+Welder and Water pump throughput:

+> I think what we need to do is let the tool apply some value to a unit of welding (maybe hours), and a value to a unit of water (liters) , but then it’ll be up to the user to decide what to put in there for water pumping in particular, one kind of pump (submersible) could be used to pump drinking water to be sold, which is a very standard economic model, but another kind of pump (surface) could be used to water small horticultural crops for which a person wouldn’t realize the economic value for several months until the harvest happens.